Irrational-Encoding-Wizardry/guide.encode.moe/src/subtitling/collaboration/ftp.md

 as well as make bigger files easy to find and download by the right people.

 FTP setups are very common in fansubbing for this exact reason.
-It offers an easy place for translators and typesetters to upload their subtitle files, as well as for encoders to upload their premuxes or grab source files from.
+An FTP servers offers an easy place for translators and typesetters to upload their subtitle files, as well as for encoders to upload their premuxes or grab source files from.

-## Setting up an FTP
+## Setting Up an FTP

-Describe how to set up a basic FTP, make it connectable, etc.
+TODO: Describe how to set up a basic FTP server, make it connectable, etc.

+## Folder Structure

+TODO: Describe reasonable

+## Avoiding Filename Conflicts

+TODO

 ## Security

-Security measures you can take to prevent someone from wrecking your FTP.
+TODO: Security measures you can take to prevent someone from wrecking your FTP.
 Things like user accounts, restricting access per user or group, etc.